MargFW/FinalProjSC/README.md

 User MUST have Arcade Library installed.
 If not, user can go to https://api.arcade.academy/en/latest/install/index.html#installation-instructions, or use "pip install arcade" in terminal.

 Once installed, user can download and run programs like standard.
-NOTICE: ImagesforRoboRunner MUST be installed inside the same file where ROBORRUNNER is stored.
+NOTICE: Images MUST be installed inside the same file where ROBORRUNNER is stored.

 ## Operating Instructions
 Code may be run isntantaneously.